Lanercost Priory: Architectural notes

+The nave has an aisle to the north but a blank wall with no aisle to the south, where it abuts the cloister.
 The statue of St Mary Magdalene, given by King Edward I, still survives in a niche high up on the west front.
-A dossal – an embroidered wall hanging – designed by William Morris in 1881, underwent restoration before being replaced behind the priory altar in 2013–14.
+A dossal – an embroidered wall hanging – designed by William Morris in 1881, underwent restoration before being rehung behind the priory altar in 2013–14.